 Giuseppe Verdi is considered by many to be the greatest composer of Italian opera in any century.
 His ability to use music to portray dramatic conflict and reveal the passions and weaknesses of human nature makes him akin to Shakespeare.

-Here is Leontyne Price singing the beautiful aria “O patria mia” from the 1871 opera Aida.
+Here is the great African American soprano Leontyne Price singing the beautiful aria “O patria mia” from the 1871 opera Aida.
 Aida is an Ethiopian princess who has been taken captive and is now a slave in Egypt.
 Aida is secretly in love with the Egyptian general, the enemy of her people.

 A translation of the text: